Olat-nji/OpsMonitorTool/README.md

      chmod +x install-deps.sh
      ```

-   - Run the script to install dependencies and set up the `devops-fetch` script:
+   - Run the script to install dependencies and set up the `devopsfetch` script:

      ```sh
      ./install-deps.sh